Sports News | Lewandowski Scores Winner as Barcelona Beats Alaves to Move Closer to the Top in Spanish League | LatestLY

-Madrid, Feb 2 (AP) Robert Lewandowski scored a second-half winner as Barcelona beat Alaves 1-0 on Sunday to move within four points of rival Real Madrid at the top of the Spanish league.
+Madrid, Feb 3 (AP) There was no rout this time but Barcelona still prevailed with Robert Lewandowski scoring a second-half winner as the Catalan club beat Alaves 1-0 to move within four points of rival Real Madrid at the top of the Spanish league.

 Madrid lost 1-0 at Espanyol on Saturday after a run of 10 victories in its last 11 matches in all competitions.